walkerhughes/portfolio/monte_carlo.md

 Estimated volume of a unit 4-ball is: 4.91504
 ```

-So this performed fairly well for an open unit n-Ball.
-But let's apply this to a more realistic example.
+Our estimates improve as we sample more points to use, but this increases the temporal compllexity of the routine greatly.
+That said, this performed fairly well for an open unit n-Ball, but let's apply this to a more realistic example.

 ### Integrating the Standard Normal Probability Density Function

+The Normal Distribution appears all over the place in applied mathematics, statistics, machine learning, and virtually all other quantitative fields.
+Yet, it has noo closed-form solution for its Cumulative Distribution Function, which is the integral of its PDF.
+Luckily, we can use Monte Carlo for this integration.

 ```python